Domestic Violence Injunctions

 It is both risky and foolish to represent yourself at a domestic violence injunction hearing.
 You need the expertise of someone who knows the nuances of the law and has the experience of representing many clients in these cases.

-If you are a party in an upcoming hearing on a domestic violence injunction, please call AAA Family Law at (407) 260-6001, in Seminole county and schedule a free thirty-minute initial consultation.
-There is an hourly charge for additional consultation time.
+If you are a party in an upcoming hearing on a domestic violence injunction, please call AAA Family Law at (407) 260-6001, in Seminole county and schedule an initial consultation.
 See Family Lawyer Retainer Fees.

 As your family lawyer, at the consultation I will listen to the description of your situation and realistically assess it.
 I will then quote you a clear and fixed attorney retainer fee.
 Once you hire AAA Family Law, I will prepare you for the hearing to maximize your chances for a favorable outcome.
 Then I will keep you informed of the progress of your case by returning phone calls and emails within 24 hours.